Code-Institute-Submissions/bp24acharya-my-portfolio_MayResub/README.md

 - In the'Projects page all my previous designed website links are shared.
 - In the 'Contact' page, there is a contact form where people can contact me if they like my portfolio and work with me.
 Wheather its a small or big Projects, anyone can contact using the form and we can work together.
 - The footer has the social media links that is also a way where recruiter and other professionals can be in my contact and get to see my certifications and experiences.Download icon helps to download my resume in case the recruiters want it.
+- All navigation links change color on hover.

 # Issues found
 - In the contact page the'Submit' button is not working and for that I think knowledge of dot-PHP is required which maybe later I will learn in the course and will be able to implement it.